Skip to main content

 In postmenopausal women who have a uterus, estrogen therapy is never administered alone due to the risk of endometrial hyperplasia, a thickening of the uterine lining that can lead to cancer.
 Progesterone is co-administered specifically to protect the endometrium by balancing estrogen’s proliferative effects.

-In this context, the long-term risks of are often attributed to the interplay of both hormones.
+In this context, the long-term risks of hormone therapy are often attributed to the interplay of both hormones.
 The Women’s Health Initiative (WHI), a landmark study, highlighted that combined estrogen-progestin therapy (using a synthetic progestin, not bioidentical progesterone) was associated with a small but statistically significant increase in the risk of certain conditions.
 It is crucial to distinguish between synthetic progestins and bioidentical progesterone, as their molecular structures and, consequently, their biological actions, differ.

 What Are the Specific Risks of Combined Therapy?